 Answer: It is a malicious program which can copying itself and cause some destruction to the user, such as corrupting the system or destroying data.

 Q32) What is meant by Malware?

 Answer: All form of viruses are referred with a generic term Malware which is malicious which executes without proper consent of the user or administrator.

-Answer: Adware is type of malware which will load and display some online or offline Ads in your computer system.
+Answer: Adware is type of malware that will load and display some online or offline Ads in your computer system.

 Q34) Define Spyware.

-Answer: Spyware is a type of malware which will be used to spy an individual or an organization by the way of accessing the whole system, specific files from file system, camera, voice or keylogging.
+Answer: Spyware is a type of malware that will be used to spy an individual or an organization by the way of accessing the whole system, specific files from the file system, camera, voice or keylogging.